tapsi-delivery/woocommerce-tapsi-delivery-plugin/local-delivery-by-tapsi/README.txt

 = 1.0.6 =
 * Adds global setting for whether orders contain Alcohol and Tobacco.
 Enabling this will tell the Tapsi Drive API that all orders from the store contain alcohol/tobacco, and will trigger certain conditions for Dashers and deliveries.
-* Adds `woocommerce_doordash_enable_alcohol_tobacco` filter.
+* Adds `woocommerce_tapsi_enable_alcohol_tobacco` filter.
 This enables developers to dynamically enable or disable the setting based on contents of the cart or other conditions.
 * Adds setting for how many days ahead a delivery can be scheduled.

 = 1.0.5 =